Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 How To Diagnose Traumatic brain Injury

-If you suspect that you or a loved one is suffering from traumatic brain injury, it is important to seek immediate emergency care.
+Seek immediate emergency care if you suspect that you or a loved one is suffering from a traumatic brain injury.

 A physical therapist will often work with your medical team to understand what parts of your brain are injured, and to focus therapy on those areas.